noawe-boi/NoahsObsidianSync/Linux Installation Guide.md

 	- You may need to change the XDG_MENU_PREFIX (see startup programs in hyprland section) for file associations to work correctly
 #### Nemo
 - Pros
-	-
+	- Works most of the time I guess
 - Cons
-	- Does not pick up already mounted hard drives or drives mounted through dolphin often
+	- Does not pick up already mounted hard drives or drives mounted through dolphin often.
+Annoying enough to make me tolerate dolphin missing file associations

 #### Index
 - Pros